ahmadnajmi90/nexscholarsys/README.md

 2. Enter your research interest or topic in the search field
 3. Review the semantically matched supervisors based on your query
 4. Filter results by university, research field, or availability
-5. View detailed supervisor profiles and AI-generated match insights
+5. View detailed supervisor profiles and AI-generated match insights created with GPT-4o

 ## AI Integration